 Living in Central Scotland means that I’m conveniently placed to travel from two main Scottish airports; Edinburgh and Glasgow.
 Although, Edinburgh airport is usually my first preference when travelling by plane.
 I know many disabled people may be interested to know what assistance is available when travelling to/from Edinburgh Airport.

 In this post, I share my experience of Edinburgh Airport Special Assistance when travelling with a disability for an outbound and inbound flight.
 There is also a video of the entire process from the Ambulift, transferring into the aisle chair and into my seat on the plane.

 Edinburgh Airport Special Assistance Experience – Outbound Flight

 Drop Off Area and Departures

 Since we live not too far from the airport it made sense for my sister to drive and drop us off.
 This meant we didn’t have to pay for the airport parking for the days we were away.
-Although we didn’t need assistance at the drop-off area, there are help points which you can press to speak to someone and ask for assistance.
+Although we don’t need assistance at the drop-off area, there are help points that you can press to speak to someone and ask for assistance.
 A member of staff will then come to meet you, help carry luggage and guide you into the airport.